Homemade Chocolate Fudge

 Step 2

-Stir in chocolate until melted and place back on the heat.
-Cook to 238 degrees F.
+Add chocolate, stir until melted, and place back on the heat.
+Cook to 238℉.

 Step 3

-While the chocolate mixture is heating, very lightly sprinkle your marble board with ice cold water.
+While the chocolate mixture is cooking, very lightly sprinkle your marble board with ice cold water.

 bowl of ice water on marble board